 3) Many of the files originally set for release reportedly come from the CIA office in Mexico City, and may reveal whether U.S. operatives there knew of Oswald’s plan to kill Kennedy (which he reportedly talked openly about during his trip) and how much they may have withheld from CIA headquarters in Washington.

-Gerald Posner, an expert on the Kennedy assassination and author of the book Cold Case, speculated that the revelations contained in the latest batch of files might prove embarrassing to some prominent figures: “There may be people who were informing to the CIA at the time who have moved on to careers in politics and business, and the revelation that they were informing will be embarrassing to them.”
+Gerald Posner, an expert on the Kennedy assassination and author of the book Cold Case, speculated that the revelations contained in the files might have proven embarrassing to some prominent figures: “There may be people who were informing to the CIA at the time who have moved on to careers in politics and business, and the revelation that they were informing will be embarrassing to them.”

 Posner also believes the files may contain intriguing items unrelated to the assassination, including a handwritten letter from Jackie Kennedy about her husband’s funeral and a previously classified letter from J. Edgar Hoover.

-Philip Shenon, author of A Cruel and Shocking Act: The Secret History of the Kennedy Assassination, wrote in Politico that the new batch of files also contains a transcript of a 1976 interview by congressional investigators of James Jesus Angleton, director of counterintelligence for the CIA in 1963 and the main conduit of information between the agency and the Warren Commission, which investigated the assassination.
+The files also contain a transcript of a 1976 interview congressional investigators conducted with James Jesus Angleton, director of counterintelligence for the CIA in 1963.
+Angleton was the main conduit of information between the agency and the Warren Commission, which investigated the assassination.

-Will These Newly Declassified Documents Fuel More Conspiracy Theories?
+Will These Declassified Documents Fuel More Conspiracy Theories?

 Despite the commission’s official conclusion in 1964 that Oswald acted alone in killing Kennedy, many people have held fast to the belief that more than one person had to be involved.
 (It certainly didn’t help that Oswald never stood trial for the crime, having been shot to death by Jack Ruby two days after Kennedy’s assassination.)